vertexproject/advanced-powerup-example/README.rst

     python -m pip install -U -r requirements.txt

 2. Replace the ``3faafd06b11d05ed4f8a126236de63c3`` guid value in the repository with a random value.
-You can use ``python -m synapse.tools.guid`` to generate a random guid for this purpose.
+You can use ``python -m synapse.tools.utils.guid`` to generate a random guid for this purpose.
 This ensures that your Power-Up will have a unique guid for its ``meta:source`` node.
 You can use the following commands to do that:

   ::

-    export NEW_GUID="$(python -m synapse.tools.guid)"
+    export NEW_GUID="$(python -m synapse.tools.utils.guid)"
     echo "Updating guid to $NEW_GUID" && find ./synmods/ -type f -exec sed -i "s/3faafd06b11d05ed4f8a126236de63c3/$NEW_GUID/gI" {} \;
     # add the changed files and commit them.
     git add -p